khaledeltaweel1/Automation-Testing-Execute-Test-cases-in-Robotframework-using-batch-file/README.md

 1- Create a batch file and name it `login.bat'

-2- Open `login.bat' in your text editor
+2- Open `login.bat` in your text editor

 3- Add the following script that goes to the project directory and execute the test file `login.robot`